manjula-dube/Save-earth/README.md

           f.
 Paddle.Y += next_move
       ```

-      Try out for a solution,And if find any difficulty finding the solution,Here's the solution:
+      *Try out for a solution,And if find you any difficulty finding the solution,

+      Below is the solution:

       [Solution on JSFiddle] (http://jsfiddle.net/zsvmuyj2/2/)

-      Thanks for solving keep coding :)
+      Thanks for solving Keep coding guys :)*